hesamzakerirad/immigration-roadmap/Destination/README.md

 #### Useful Stats
 - Ireland's population is around 5.1 million as of 2022.
 - Roughly 98% of people speak English in Ireland.
+- Since 2015, an average of 56k people have immigrated to Ireland every year. ([See Reference](https://stats.oecd.org/Index.aspx?DataSetCode=MIG))
 ---
 ### 8- Belgium